hakanrw/lua-lcd-gadget/README.md

 wire your components like the picture as shown at the top.

-if you change your pins, edit `counter.h` appropriately.
+if you change your pins, edit `gadget.h` appropriately.

 ## building